MicrosoftDocs/azure-devops-docs/docs/test/reference-qa.md

 ### Q: Can I copy or clone test plans and test suites?

 **A:** Yes.
-For test plans, use [this API](/rest/api/azure/devops/testplan/test%20plan%20clone/clone%20test%20plan?view=azure-devops-rest-5.1&preserve-view=true).
+For test plans, see [Test Plan Clone](/rest/api/azure/devops/testplan/test%20plan%20clone/clone%20test%20plan?view=azure-devops-rest-5.1&preserve-view=true).
-For test suites, use [this API](/rest/api/azure/devops/testplan/test%20suite%20clone?view=azure-devops-rest-5.1&preserve-view=true).
+For test suites, see [Test Suite Clone](/rest/api/azure/devops/testplan/test%20suite%20clone?view=azure-devops-rest-5.1&preserve-view=true).
 We plan to expose these capabilities through the out-of-box UI in a future release.

 ### Q: When I export a test plan, can I just view the data or copy it to a Word document?